connecting commercial advertisers and the beef industry

 Bottomline: Regional cattle publications are reaching real producers with relevant, relatable, timely industry information - and this is where commercial advertisers can reach those producers as well.

-Advertisers can buy one, two or all three publications making it possible for regional sales representatives to zero in on their target audience.
+Advertisers can buy one or two publications making it possible for regional sales representatives to zero in on their target audience.

 Take a look at these publication's information individually and drop us a note on how we can assist.